prasanth-ntu/coursera_google_it_aut_with_python/3_introduction_to_git_and_github/README.md

 ## To learn
-- SHAH1 - Cryptographic algorithm that creates a hash
+- [ ] SHAH1 - Cryptographic algorithm that creates a hash
   - https://en.wikipedia.org/wiki/SHA-1
   - https://github.blog/2017-03-20-sha-1-collision-detection-on-github-com/

+## To do
+  - [ ] Consolidate all cheat sheets into a master cheat sheet